Taulia Tagovailoa is on target again as Maryland routs Kent State to reach 4-0

 Saturday’s game tested the depth of Maryland’s defense, even though it’s early in the season.
 Linebacker Fa’Najae Gotay and defensive back Deonte Banks, both starters, needed surgery after injuries suffered in these first few weeks.
 Freshman linebacker Branden Jennings, who had taken on a larger role after Gotay’s injury, left Saturday’s game with an apparent lower-body injury.
 In another scare, freshman linebacker Demeioun Robinson walked gingerly off the field in the first half, but he returned to the game.

 Maryland had five sacks and stopped the Golden Flashes on four of six fourth-down attempts, most of which came when Kent State trailed by a sizable margin.
-Kent State also only converted four of 16 third downs.
+Kent State also converted only four of 16 third downs.
 Despite the commanding win, the Terps’ many penalties will be an obvious area for improvement — especially with Iowa looming.